 The purpose behind this prohibition is to ensure that a financial advisor only offers to sell securities that have been vetted by his or her employer brokerage firm through a rigorous due diligence process.
 Most brokerage firms have an approved list of investments, products, and research that can be provided or made available to clients.
 Any deviation by the financial advisor from the approved product list may constitute selling away.

-If you or someone you know was a customer of Shakela Carter, and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at email@example.com to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of Shakela Carter, and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.